ML-based approach to classification and generation of structured light propagation in turbulent media: Improved Classification by Augmented data

 \paragraph{Frequency-domain Regularizer.} Let $\mathcal{F}$ denote the two-dimensional discrete Fourier transform.
 We set $\rho(z)=|z|$ (applied element-wise) and define the frequency-domain regularizer by

 where $D_\rho$ is defined in ~\eqref{eq:bregmandivergence_isml}.
-This term penalizes spectral discrepancies while remaining agnostic to a global phase factor.
+Here $\rho$ is a fixed convex penalty applied to each Fourier coefficient, and $\partial\rho$ denotes its subdifferential.
+For the choice $\rho(z)=|z|$, this subdifferential is $\partial\rho(z)=\{z/|z|\}$ when $z\neq0$ and $\partial\rho(0)=\{\xi:|\xi|\leq1\}$ at the origin.
+These objects are part of the loss definition and do not depend on the training or test split.
+The sample-dependent quantities are the Fourier coefficients of the target and of the network prediction.
+With $\rho(z)=|z|$, the regularizer compares spectral amplitudes rather than directly comparing complex Fourier phases.
+This is useful for speckle images because the power distribution over spatial frequencies is physically meaningful, whereas a global phase factor in the Fourier representation is not directly relevant to the received intensity statistics.
+Thus this term penalizes spectral discrepancies while remaining agnostic to a global phase factor.
 Similar frequency-domain losses without the Bregman divergence have also been proposed in image restoration and generation contexts; see, e.g., \cite{jiang2021focalfrequencylossimage}.
 In comparison, we can establish Bayes-consistency of the proposed hybrid objective \eqref{eq:dm_freq_loss_isml}.
 At the population level, we show that minimizing the hybrid loss recovers the conditional expectation of the regression target given $(x_t,t,c)$.
 In the diffusion setting, this corresponds to posterior-mean optimality for the chosen prediction parameterization.

 We first note that the pixel-domain term already satisfies this requirement.
 Under the mild regularity condition $\mathbb{E}[\Vert y_{\mathrm{target}}\mid x_t,t,c \Vert]<\infty$, the squared loss $\mathbb{E}[\Vert f_\theta(x_t,t,c)-y \Vert^2_2\mid x_t,t,c]$ is uniquely minimized by $f^*(x_t,t,c)=\mathbb{E}[y_{\mathrm{target}}\mid x_t,t,c]$.